odsti/datasets/good_and_easy/README.md

 professors that have at least 20 student ratings.

 Each row of the data table gives the mean ratings for all professors in a given discipline; thus there is one row per discipline.

+Quoting from the paper above:

+> Students on RateMyProfessors rate professors based on three main key
+> criteria: clarity, helpfulness, and easiness.
+These criteria are mandatory
+> fields when a review is submitted, and the rating scale ranges from 1 to 5 in
+> integer increments with 1 being the worst rating and 5 being the best rating.
+> Professors are then assigned an overall quality score that is simply the
+> average of their clarity and helpfulness scores.

+Given that background, the column names are self-explanatory:

+* Discipline
+* Number of Professors
+* Clarity
+* Helpfulness
+* Overall Quality
+* Easiness